Tour-Atlas/Documentation/GoTouringAPI.md

 This is a value from 1 to 8 which designates what request is being called

+## Post results
+As long as you supply the required paramters in the HTTP Header you will always get a value response from teh API endpoint.

+This response will be a JSON object with two fields.

+**result**:  true or false.
+Any false result means that while the POST worked then parameters were incorrect.

+**data**: This wil be a JSON object with teh results from the call.
+The exact results returned will depend on the function called.

 ## Supported Endpoints
 - [List Brands](List_Brands.md).
 Function: 1
 - List age groups.
 Function: 2